dynatrace-ace/keptnqualitygates-minkube/README.md

 1. Create a GCE instance with nested virtualization
 1. Install Ubuntu and all required packages
 1. Install Minikube and start an instance
+1. Install keptn
+1. Install apache2 as a reverse proxy and expose the Keptn API on port 80

 ## Instructions